-- a. real estate, whether freehold or leasehold, in or outside Singapore; - b. real estate-related assets; - c. listed or unlisted debt securities and listed shares of or issued by non-property corporations; - d. government securities and securities issued by a supra-national agency or a Singapore statutory board; and - e. cash and cash-equivalent items. - f. the total contract value of property development activities and investments in uncompleted property developments should not exceed 10% of the REIT's deposited property (this limit can be increased up to 25%, subject to the REIT meeting certain conditions); - g. not more than 5% of the REIT's deposited property should be invested in permissible investments (c), (d) and (e) (except for deposits placed with eligible financial institutions and investments in high-quality money-market instruments or debt securities) listed above issued by any one issuer's securities or any one manager's funds; and - h. not deriving more than 10% of its revenue from sources other than rental payment from the tenants of the real estate held by the REIT or interest, dividends, and other similar payments from special purpose vehicles and other permissible investments of the REIT.
+- a.
+At least 75% of its deposited property should be invested in income-producing real estate; - b.
+Not undertaking property development activities nor investing in unlisted property development companies unless the REIT intends to hold the developed property upon completion; - c.
+Not investing in vacant land or mortgages (except for mortgage-backed securities); - d.
+The total contract value of property development activities and investments in uncompleted property developments should not exceed 10% of the REIT's deposited property (this limit can be increased up to 25%, subject to the REIT meeting certain conditions); - e.
+Not more than 5% of the REIT's deposited property should be invested in Permissible Investments (c), (d) and (e) listed in the previous paragraph (except for deposits placed with eligible financial institutions and investments in high-quality money-market instruments or debt securities) issued by any one issuer's securities or any one manager's funds; and - f.
+Not deriving more than 10% of its revenue from sources other than rental payment from the tenants of the real estate held by the REIT or interest, dividends, and other similar payments from SPVs and other permissible investments of the REIT.

-A REIT may invest in real estate by way of direct ownership or a shareholding in an unlisted special purpose vehicle (SPV) constituted to hold/own real estate.
+A REIT may invest in real estate by way of direct ownership or a shareholding in an unlisted SPV constituted to hold/own real estate.
 When investing in real estate as a joint owner, the REIT should make its investment by investing directly in the real estate as a tenant-in-common or by acquiring the shares or interests in an unlisted SPV constituted to hold/own real estate.
-The SPV can take the form of a company, trust or partnership, etc.
+The SPV can take the form of a company, trust, or partnership, etc.